OmDet: Large-scale vision-language multi-dataset pre-training with multimodal detection network: Ablation and Analysis

-\textbf{OmDet vs. Sparse R-CNN on single Dataset}: First we demonstrate the validity of our framework on classic OD tasks.
-We conduct experiments on OmDet and Sparse R-CNN using only a single dataset to sanity check our model's detection performance.
+\textbf{OmDet vs. Sparse R-CNN on single Dataset}: First, we demonstrate the validity of our framework on classic OD tasks.

 As shown in Table \ref{tab:four-data}, OmDet-Single gets higher AP scores on COCO, PASCAL VOC and WIDER FACE than Sparse R-CNN under the same training setting, and is only about 1 point lower on WIDER Pedestrian.
-These results prove our model with the novel language-aware OD architecture still maintains the same or better performance on single dataset OD, but since it is only trained with a small set of vocabulary, it does not have open-vocabulary or few-shot capability.
+These results prove our model with the novel language-aware OD architecture still maintains the same or better performance on single dataset OD using the same number of trainable parameters, but since it is only trained with a small set of vocabulary, it does not have the open-vocabulary or few-shot capability.

-\textbf{OmDet vs. OmDet-Single}: Then we look into results of joint-training with MDOD.
-The only difference between OmDet and OmDet-Single is that OmDet is joint-trained on all four datasets at once by utilizing the language-aware object detection architecture at section~\ref{sec:3.1}.

-Results from Table~\ref{tab:four-data} shows that the AP scores of OmDet are significantly higher than OmDet-Single on PASCAL VOC (+15.52 AP), WIDER FACE (+7.33 AP) and WIDER Pedestrian (+12.85 AP).
-Moreover, OmDet shows better performances than its baseline model Sparse R-CNN on all datasets.
+\textbf{OmDet vs. OmDet-Single}: The only difference between OmDet and OmDet-Single is that OmDet is joint-trained on all four datasets by utilizing the proposed language-aware OD architecture.
+Table~\ref{tab:four-data} shows that the AP scores of OmDet are significantly higher than OmDet-Single on PASCAL VOC (+15.52 AP), WIDER FACE (+7.33 AP), and WIDER Pedestrian (+12.85 AP).
+Moreover, OmDet shows better performances than Sparse R-CNN on all datasets.
 These results confirm that OmDet possesses the capability of multi-dataset training by solving taxonomy conflicts and fore/background inconsistency.
-Moreover, the knowledge sharing in joint training improves the detection performance of each dataset, especially for the ones with less training samples.
+Moreover, knowledge sharing in joint training improves the overall detection performance, especially for the ones with fewer training samples.

-\textbf{OmDet vs. OmDet-Shallow:} Lastly an ablation study is carried out to verify the contribution of the proposed MDN block.
-OmDet's fusion mechanism is \textit{deep} since the task embedding is combined with visual features early on and influences both localization and classification head.
+\textbf{OmDet vs. OmDet-Shallow:} Lastly an ablation study is used to verify the contribution of the proposed MDN block.
+OmDet's fusion mechanism is \textit{deep} since the task embedding is combined with visual features early on and influences both localization and classification.
 On the other hand, OmDet-Shallow's fusion mechanism is \textit{shallow}, i.e., it only utilizes the label embedding in the final layer of object classification.